lihuiguo/london/README.md

 ### Classes

 - USER: somoeone interested in traveling, specifically to London, who is looking for general information about the city
-- ADMIN USER: Someone who is responsible for managing the website and its data
+- ADMIN-USER: Someone who is responsible for managing the website and its data
 - INFORMATION: the front-end and back-end information seen by someone usingthe site, _containing_ sublasses DATA and TRIVIA.
 - DATA: the back-end databases and information that the ADMIN-USER has access too.
 - TRIVIA: information the USER sees, _containing_ knowledge about the city and also the LINKS on each page.